Super Bowl 2026 predictions, NFL picks today: Patriots vs. Seahawks predictions from Vegas expert

 Why the Seahawks can cover

 Seattle has played turnover-free ball over their last three games, and it is the only undefeated team (10-0) this season when committing 1 or fewer turnovers.
 Not giving the ball away keeps its No. 3 scoring offense on the field, and it's an explosive unit that leads the NFL in yards per pass completion (7.5).
 The other side of the ball ranks even better, topping the league, and No. 1 scoring defenses are 14-4 in the Super Bowl since 1970.
 The Seahawks are also the first team in a decade to rank in the top two in both yards per rush allowed (3.7, 1st) and yards per pass allowed (5.5, 2nd).
-In terms of the spread, Seattle is a league-best 14-5 ATS this season, as well as 8-1 versus the line away from home.
+In terms of the spread, Seattle is a league-best 14-5 ATS this season, while the Patriots are 0-7 straight up, and 1-5-1 ATS, in their last seven playoff games as underdogs without Tom Brady.
 See which team to back at SportsLine.

 How to make Patriots vs. Seahawks picks